jdm/tiger/ROADMAP.md

 - [ ] Draw hitbox names in workbench?
 - [ ] Playback speed controls?
 - [ ] Time snapping / quantizing of animation frames
-- [ ] Fix bug where when zoomed in a lot, resize handles on hitboxes are not correctly centered
 - [x] Add button to open sheet folder in explorer
 - [x] Add context menu entry to open frame in explorer
 - [ ] Add context menu entries to paste animations/keyframes/hitboxes